Quantum state engineering by steering in the presence of errors: Dynamic errors

 Once the averaging over steering directions is carried out (see Figs.~\ref{fig40:b} and \ref{fig40:g}), the trajectory evolution is determined by Eq.~\eqref{eq:ssde5}.
 From Fig.~\ref{fig:301}-(b) (in blue), we can observe how the fidelity increases monotonically until a jump occurs.
 In contrast to the fully stochastic scheme, the jump is toward a mixed state that gets closer and closer to the center---this point is eventually reached---of the imaginary line joining the two erroneous target states represented by the two green dots in Figs~\ref{fig40:f}-\ref{fig40:j}.
 Similarly to the previous scheme, the ideal target state can be reached [cf. Eq. \eqref{eq:sde6}] if no jump occurs during a sufficient time lapse.

 If we average over the detector readouts (cf. Figs.~\ref{fig40:c} and \ref{fig40:h}), the three distance measures behave similarly to those obtained from the fully averaged dynamics (cf. Figs.~\ref{fig40:d} and \ref{fig40:i}), as shown in panels of Fig.~\ref{fig:301} by green, red and black curves, respectively.
 Note that the difference relies on a fluctuation of the measures in the former stochastic case around the stationary state values.
-The fluctuations observed in the red curves, which represent the numerically-averaged dynamics, are due to the finite number of averaged trajectories [see, e.g., the sub-figure in panel (b)].
+The fluctuations observed in the red curves, representing the numerically-averaged dynamics, are due to the finite number of averaged trajectories [see, e.g., the sub-figure in panel (b)].

-We would like to reiterate that, contrary to the case of averaged detector readouts, obtaining the fully averaged trajectory followed by the Bloch vector (see Fig.~\ref{fig40:d}) from both the fully stochastic picture and the averaged directions is by no means self-evident, which is an interesting result.
-Furthermore, even though the fully averaged trajectory is way more different than the one of the ideal protocol (compare Figs.~\ref{fig40:d} and \ref{fig40:i} with Figs.~\ref{fig40:e} and \ref{fig40:j}), their associated distance measures have overall similar features in their shapes.
+We would like to reiterate that, contrary to the case of averaged detector readouts, obtaining the fully averaged trajectory followed by the Bloch vector (see Fig.~\ref{fig40:d}) from both the fully stochastic picture and the averaged directions is by no means self-evident.
+Furthermore, even though the fully averaged Bloch trajectories corresponding to the erroneous and ideal protocols have different characteristics such as curvatures and end-points (compare Figs.~\ref{fig40:d} and \ref{fig40:i} with Figs.~\ref{fig40:e} and \ref{fig40:j}), the respective dependencies of the distance measures on time for a given initial state have overall similar qualitative features (see Fig.~\ref{fig:301}).
+For example, in Fig.~\ref{fig:301}c for $L(t)$, both magenta (erroneous) and black (ideal) curves first grow, attain a maximum, and then decay exponentially towards a constant value.
+The difference is only in the saturation value (finite for the erroneous protocol versus zero for the ideal one).

-In Fig.~\ref{fig:00001}, we summarize in a diagram the averaging hierarchies corresponding to Eqs. \eqref{eq:sde3}, \eqref{eq:ssde5} and \eqref{eq:sde11}, and how they unravel Eq. \eqref{eq:sde4.1.1}.
+In Fig.~\ref{fig:00001}, we summarize in a diagram the averaging hierarchies corresponding to Eqs.~\eqref{eq:sde3}, \eqref{eq:ssde5} and \eqref{eq:sde11}, and how they unravel Eq. \eqref{eq:sde4.1.1}.
 A correspondence with the trajectories in Fig. \ref{fig:40} is also shown.